Account

 Credit | The account increases with credits and decreases with debits (e.g. liabilities, equity, revenue) |

-Defaulting.
-If you omit type when creating an account, the server inherits the type from the parent account.
+type when creating an account, the server inherits the type from the parent account.

 Root accounts.
 The five default root category accounts have their types set automatically based on their nature and cannot be changed.